Big red flags?

 To help you further, I have created a Body Safety Toolkit that you can use to help kids create a body safety plan and begin to practice what to do in potential red flag situations.
 Click on the link below to get your FREE Body Safety Toolkit now.

 Of course, creating a body safety plan cannot prevent all types of child sexual abuse.
-Teaching kids red flag tactics, however, can be an important tool in abuse prevention.
 We re-iterate: Teaching kids to watch for red flags is not intended to place the responsibility of abuse prevention on the child.
 Child abuse is NEVER the fault of a child.
-The most important thing parents can do is to help children know they are continually and unconditionally, loved.
+The most important thing parents can do is to help children know they are continually and unconditionally loved.